IBM/ibmcloud-hpc-tutorials/content/02-setup-lsf-cluster/03-access-cluster.md

 My master name is icgen2host-10-242-64-37
 ```

-That's it.
+That's it!
 You are on the LSF management node and the cluster is ready for you to run your HPC workloads.